 The steel guitar gala formerly popularized as the Waikiki Steel Guitar Festival is now a week-long event known as Waikiki Steel Guitar Week.
 This event is presented each year by the Royal Hawaiian Center in collaboration with HIMELE (Hawaii Institute for Music Enrichment and Learning Experiences).
 The week-long celebration of the Hawaiian steel guitar brings together legendary steel guitarists and keiki steel guitar students in nightly presentations at the Royal Grove Stage and culminates in a two-day festival ho'olaule'a pageant.
 This annual event is presented to heighten awareness of the Hawaiian Steel Guitar and its importance in Hawaiian music and culture.

-Alan Akaka, renowned Hawaiian steel guitarist, music teacher and President and Chairman of HIMELE, says, "It's an honor and joy for all of us in the steel guitar community to participate in the Festival and we hope that both visitors and kama'aina will join us."
+Alan Akaka, renowned Hawaiian steel guitarist, music teacher and Chairman of the Board of HIMELE, says, "It's an honor and joy for all of us in the steel guitar community to participate in the Festival and we hope that both visitors and kama'aina will join us."

 Now located at the Royal Grove entertainment venue in the heart of the Royal Hawaiian Center, Waikiki Steel Guitar Week honors what was once the playground of Hawaiian royalty by offering a program of Hawaiian music and dance that is easily accessed by Waikiki pedestrian traffic and center visitors.